-Investment in which the Group exercises significant influence and which is not considered a subsidiary ("affiliate") is accounted for using the equity method, whereby the Group recognizes its proportionate share of the affiliated company's net income or loss after the date of investment.
+Investment in which the Group exercises significant influence and which is not considered a subsidiary ("affiliate") is accounted for using the equity method, whereby the Group recognizes its proportionate share of the affiliated Company's net income or loss after the date of investment.
 See Note 5.

 The Group reviews those investments for impairment whenever events indicate the carrying amount may not be recoverable.
-See Note 1(c).